Whitehill Stone Circle

 Whitehill is located on an exposed hillside in the middle of the Pitfichie forestry plantation, off the B993 just west of Monymusk.

-To reach the stone circle you have to park at the entrance to the plantation and take the signposted walk uphill, a distance of about 1 mile.
+To reach the stone circle you have to park at the entrance to the plantation and take the signposted walk uphill, a distance of about one mile.
 The going is very easy and should take no more than 20 minutes each way.

 About Whitehill Stone Circle